autoplot/documentation/javadoc/org/das2/util/filesystem/ExpensiveOpCache.md

-# org.das2.util.filesystem.ExpensiveOpCacheThis simply reduces invocations of an expensive operation by
+# org.das2.util.filesystem.ExpensiveOpCache

- caching the result for a given number of milliseconds.
+This simply reduces invocations of an expensive operation by caching the result for a given number of milliseconds.
 This was introduced to remove the number of HEAD requests to the server for a given file.

-ExpensiveOpCache( org.das2.util.filesystem.ExpensiveOpCache.Op op, int limitMs )
+# ExpensiveOpCache( org.das2.util.filesystem.ExpensiveOpCache.Op op, int limitMs )
 Cache the result of op for no more than limitMs milliseconds.

 ***